Misha Black: Notable works

 Some examples of Black’s designs include the Westminster street name signs, the external styling of British Railways Southern Region British Rail Class 71 electric locomotives of 1958 and Western Region British Rail Class 52 diesel locomotives of 1961.
 He also designed the London Underground 1967 Stock that was used on the Victoria line between 1967 and 2011.
 On 27 July 2003 at Salisbury station, preserved Class 52 D1015 named Western Champion was unveiled carrying temporary Sir Misha Black nameplates.

+Black was the designer of "The Birth of an Egg Cup" display at the 1946 Britain Can Make It exhibition at the Victoria and Albert Museum in London.

 Black is often credited for designing the black/brown/orange/yellow moquette originally used by London Transport and also the West Yorkshire Passenger Transport Executive in the late 1970s onwards; whilst he commissioned the fabric it was actually the work of the textile designer Jacqueline Groag.